tapegram/mobn/README.md

 # Usage

 ```
 mobn new       # start a new work stream
 mobn continue  # start your turn on an already created work stream
 mobn done      # ready to create PR
+mobn help      # for help!
 ```

 # Dev requirements